GKonstantopoulos/Greek-travellers-2024/README.md

 The report includes interactive dashboards and visualizations about:

-*Interactive image buttons with hover effects: Clicking on the images & buttons of the man and woman displays the corresponding results.*
+*Interactive image buttons with hover effects: Clicking on the images or buttons of the man and woman displays the corresponding results.*
 *Interactive  button to change pages.*